irmen/raycaster/Readme.md

 ## Todo

-- use a more efficient way to calculate the ray intersection with a map square
-- use a more efficient ray trace algorithm that 'steps over squares' instead of actually tracing the ray using tiny steps
 - sprite clipping instead of removal when they get to near
 - tweak the sprite z positioning a bit, they now appear 'too far to the back' of the square.
   This is because they're exactly in the middle while the sprite textures have a volumetric appearance.
-- make the camera height flexible (instead of sitting exactly in the middle)
+- make the camera height flexible (instead of sitting exactly in the middle) - head bob ? jumping?

 # World coordinate system